-Because the 2017 Tax Cuts and Jobs Act raised the standard deduction amount for individual taxpayers, you may want to consider a strategy called bunching-combining several years' worth of gifts into the same year so you can benefit from itemizing your tax return.
+Because the 2017 Tax Cuts and Jobs Act raised the standard deduction amount for individual taxpayers, you may want to consider "bunching" your donations-combining several years' worth of gifts into the same year so you can benefit from itemizing your tax return.
 Your advisors can help you determine if this is a good approach for you.